liazylee/document-manager-assessment/READMEAGAIN.md

 ### UI for viewing differences in content between file versions.

+there are two options for user to compare the difference between two versions of file.

-user can select two versions of file and open it in the browser to compare the difference.
+* user can select two versions of file and open it in the browser to compare the difference.
+* if we can generate the diff file(like text,pdf...), we can use the diff file to show the difference between two versions of file.